gustavonp/roo-recipes/content/recipes/tumeric-rice.md

 ### Directions

-2. Heat the olive oil on medium heat in a pot, when the oil is [just hot](## "Not smoking!") saute the diced onion until soft and translucent.
+2. Heat the olive oil on medium heat in a pot, when the oil is [just hot](## "Not smoking!") sauté the diced onion until soft and translucent.

 3. Then add the garlic and cook for a 1 minute.